Motyldrogi/wp-day-night-img/README.md

 ## Usage

 The shortcode of this plugin is **[daynightc]**, you have **5** possible parameters.<br>
-You can add a class, width, height, a night image and a day image.
+You can add a class, width, height, a night image and a day image.<br>
+The settings page is under the Administration category.

 Attr | Function